-Weight Gain in Babies (6 months +)
+Weight Gain FOODS FOR Babies ABOVE 6 months

 Banana is rich in carbs, potassium, and vitamins with a pleasing taste.
 It is also readily available and easy to carry, making it a great nutritious snack.
-You can feed your baby mashed bananas, steamed bananas or blend them into purees and smoothies.
+You can feed your baby mashed bananas, steamed bananas, or blend them into purees and smoothies.
 Kerala also has a proud tradition of making dried banana powders for infants, which helps weight gain.

 Dry Fruits are a good source of energy and calories for the growing little ones.
-You can powder nuts like almonds, pistachios, walnuts and cashews and give them to your baby.
+You can powder nuts like almonds, pistachios, walnuts, and cashews and give them to your baby.
 Start in small amounts and increase as your baby grows.

 It is customary in many parts of south India to feed multi-grain porridges to babies.
-You can mix ragi, rice, wheat, almonds and a few bits of coconut to make a healthy porridge for your baby.
+You can mix ragi, rice, wheat, almonds, and a few bits of coconut to make a healthy porridge for your baby.
 For tiny babies, you can soak them overnight, blend and boil the extract with a little water and sugar/salt.
 For babies older than ten months, you can dry roast and powder grains to cook porridges.

-Potatoes are rich in carbohydrates, natural phenols, carotenoids and other vitamins and minerals that help in weight gain.
-It also has a low key taste that goes well with many recipes.
-You can add potatoes in curries, soups or gravies you make for your family and then feed only those potatoes to your baby later.
+Potatoes are rich in carbohydrates, natural phenols, carotenoids, and other vitamins and minerals that help in weight gain.
+It also has a low-key taste that goes well with many recipes.
+You can add potatoes in curries, soups, or gravies you make for your family and then feed only those potatoes to your baby later.

 Eggs are a wholesome food that helps in good weight gain.
 The egg yolk can be given to babies from around 7 to 8 months.
 You can introduce the whites later because they tend to digest slowly and cause allergies commonly.
-Eggs are versatile – you can make egg rice, pudding, toast, boiled, poached or scrambled eggs for your little one.
+Eggs are versatile – you can make egg rice, pudding, toast, boiled, poached, or scrambled eggs for your little one.

 Cow’s milk is a popular food that helps maintain a good weight.
 You can give two glasses of milk every day once the baby is one year old.
 If your baby is not fond of plain milk, you can make smoothies and milkshakes for your little one.

 Meats are a good option for healthy weight gain in babies.
 Meats are rich in fat, protein, amino acids, zinc, iron, and selenium.
 You can add a serving of meat for your baby every day.
-Some meats may cause constipation, so compensate with some fibres and lots of water/juices in the diet.
+Some meats may cause constipation, so compensate with some fibers and lots of water/juices in the diet.

 The journey of weight gain is different for every child – some babies stay lean, and some stay chubby.
 The key is to focus on whether they are or not active and healthy overall.
 Keep an eye on the number of wet nappies in infants and developmental milestones in older babies.
-A graceful balance of diet is the way to go for all!
+A graceful balance of the diet is the way to go for all!